How to Create MySQL Databases & Tables

 SSH Connect to Amazon Linux

-The above is us logging in with the ec2-user to an Amazon Linux EC2 instance.
-Then we create a new table using a Capital letter on the database schema name.
+The above shows logging in with the ec2-user to an Amazon Linux EC2 instance.
+Next, I’m going to create another new table using a capital letter on the database name:

 MySQL Create Table and Insert Data